anshulkhattar/EMS/README.md

 1. Go to EntryDetails.kt
 2. Find the comment that says "Add sender and receivers credentials".
 The similar comment will be at 2 places.
 3. Change the sample to email and passwords to a working email credentials for both sender as well the receipent.
-4. After making above mentioned changes , app will gice the required functionality.
+4. After making above mentioned changes , app will give the required functionality.

 #### Follow the Working section to see the functionality of the app.